sakkuru/DP-300T00-Administering-Relational-Databases-on-Azure.ja-jp/readme.md

 ## <a name="lab-1---using-the-azure-portal-and-sql-server-management-studio"></a>ラボ 1 - Azure portal と SQL Server Management Studio の使用

-受講生は Azure portal を探索し、それを使用して SQL Server 2019 がインストールされた Azure VM を作成します。 次に、リモート デスクトップ プロトコルを介して仮想マシンに接続し、SQL Server Management Studio を使用してデータベースを復元します。
+Students will explore the Azure Portal and use it to create an Azure VM with SQL Server 2019 installed.
+Then they will connect to the virtual machine through Remote Desktop Protocol and restore a database using SQL Server Management Studio.

 ## <a name="lab-2--deploying-paas-databases"></a>ラボ 2 – PaaS Database のデプロイ

-受講者は、Virtual Network エンドポイントを使用して Azure SQL Database をデプロイするために必要な基本のリソースを構成します。 SQL Database への接続は、ラボの VM から Azure Data Studio を使用して検証されます。 最後に、Azure Database for PostgreSQL が作成されます。
+The student will configure basic resources needed to deploy an Azure SQL Database with a Virtual Network Endpoint.
+Connectivity to the SQL Database will be validated using Azure Data Studio from the lab VM.
+Finally, an Azure Database for PostgreSQL will be created.

 ## <a name="lab-3--implement-a-secure-environment"></a>ラボ 3 – 安全な環境を実装する